 What if it’s blowing a gale?
 I can set the tent up with both the inner poles/walking poles and the freestanding poles together.
 You can grab a stick or two in bad weather to support the ‘Flex’ mode.
 Bombproof.

-Shepherds hooks are actually useful in the corner tie-outs where the poles meet the ground.
-The tension in the carbon poles pulls the stake loop taught meaning the shepherds hooks won’t rotate and flip out.
+Shepherd hooks are actually useful in the corner tie-outs where the poles meet the ground.
+The tension in the carbon poles pulls the stake loop taught meaning the shepherd hooks won’t rotate and flip out.
 In fact, in these corners shepherd hooks work better than larger stakes because they are easier to fit in.

 You can set it up with the walls vertical or with the walls more horizontal depending on the site size.